Ideal Number of Direct Reports

 • Email Correspondence: Reading and responding to important emails from team members and other stakeholders.

-• Messaging and Calls: Real-time communication to address urgent matters and facilitate quick decision-making.
+• Messaging and Calls: Real-time communication to address urgent matters and make quick decisions.

 4. Conflict Resolution and Support (2 hours):

-• Addressing Team Issues: Mediating conflicts, providing support, and ensuring a positive team environment.
+• Addressing Team Issues: Mediating conflicts, handling competitive dynamics, providing support, setting goals, and ensuring a positive team environment.

 • Resource Allocation: Managing team workload and reallocating resources as needed.